strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.7.8.1 =
+* Important fix for Braintree Payments users.
+Credit card information is now correctly updated in Braintree when users submit the form on the billing information page or checkout again on the site.

 = 1.7.8 =
 * Added various hooks.
 * Updated the expiration field dropdown on the edit levels page to use translation strings.
 (Thanks, 24uurdates)